scullyio/scully/docs/scully-configuration.md

 ### extraRoutes

-The `extraRoutes` property allow to the developer add an array of handled routes to discover by Scully.
+The `extraRoutes` property allow to the developer add an array of unhandled routes to discover by Scully.
 These can be routes that exist in AngularJS, or in React, or in whatever Framework's router.

 It can be handle `:string`, `Promise<string>` or `Promise<Array<string>>`